w3c/wcag3/guidelines/terms/view.md

 :::

 :::example
-Examples of “included by expansion” include, but are not limited to: expanding paragraphs, non-modal dialogs, non-modal popups, error messages that appear embedded in content (for example, and “invalid password” error message).
+Examples of “included by expansion” include, but are not limited to: expanding paragraphs, non-modal dialogs, non-modal popups, error messages that appear embedded in content (for example, an “invalid password” error message).
 :::